 Why do mosquitoes increase after heavy rain?

 Heavy rain creates standing water where female mosquitoes lay eggs.
-These breeding sites allow mosquito larvae to develop quickly, especially in warm Elk Grove weather.
-Within days, mosquito populations increase, leading to more bites and greater activity.
+These breeding sites allow mosquito larvae to develop quickly, especially in Elk Grove’s warm weather.
+Within days, more mosquitoes appear, leading to more bites and activity.

 How long do mosquitoes stay after rainstorms?

-Mosquitoes can remain active for weeks after rainstorms if breeding sites are not removed.
-Ongoing water sources, such as gutters, birdbaths, and shaded areas, allow new mosquitoes to develop.
-Without mosquito control, the cycle continues throughout mosquito season.
+Mosquitoes can remain active for weeks after rainstorms if homeowners do not remove breeding sites.
+Ongoing water sources, such as gutters, birdbaths, and shaded areas, provide breeding grounds for new mosquitoes.
+Without mosquito control, this pattern can continue throughout mosquito season.

 What is the best way to prevent mosquito breeding around my home?

-The most effective approach combines removing standing water and using professional pest control services.
-Eliminating breeding sites like puddles, flower pots, and clogged gutters helps, but targeted mosquito treatment is often needed to fully reduce mosquito populations.
+An effective approach combines removing standing water and using professional pest control services.
+Removing puddles, flower pots, and clogged gutters reduces breeding areas, and while mosquito repellents offer short-term relief, targeted mosquito treatment is often needed to lower mosquito numbers.